 For a description of update types, see Chapter 1, "Understanding Query Processing," in Performance and Tuning Series: Query Processing and Abstract Plans.

 Total Rows Updated

-"Total Rows Updated" reports all deferred and direct updates combined.
+Reports all deferred and direct updates combined.
 The "% of total" columns shows the percentage of rows updated, based on all rows modified.

 Data-Only-Locked Updates